vmware/differential-datalog/doc/testing/testing.md

 # Creating Datalog Tests

-**Thank you for contributing to the differential datalog project!**
+**Thank you for contributing to the DDlog project!**

-Follow these steps, detailed below, to create a datalog test.
-Note that this testing method is primarily suitable for testing correctness of the datalog engine.
-It is not suitable for performance or memory testing, which requires feeding a large number of records to datalog.
+Follow these steps, detailed below, to create a DDlog test.

-1. Write a test datalog program
+1. Write a test DDlog program
 1. Create test workload
 1. Create a pull request